Deutsche Version English version

 Audio samples

-Heinrich Ignaz Franz Biber von Bibern: Sonata VI aus Fidicinium sacro profanum
+Heinrich Ignaz Franz Biber von Bibern: Sonata VI from Fidicinium sacro profanum

 D. G. Antonio Pandolfi Mealli: Sonate a violino solo